Skip to content

 }

-Takes those events and delivers them to S3 + OpenSearch:
+Takes those events and delivers them to a partitioned S3 data lake:

 module "analytics" {